Affiliate Disclosure

 Diabetes requires ongoing treatment, which can be expensive, even if your loved one isn’t experiencing significant complications.
 Diabetes is the most costly chronic condition in our nation.

-• $237 billion‡(a) is spent each year on direct medical costs and another $90 billion‡(a) on reduced productivity.
+• $237 billion‡(a) is spent each year on direct medical costs and another $90 billion‡(a) on reduced productivity

 • NeedyMeds: a nonprofit organization that maintains an extensive database of patient assistance programs, state assistance, medication discount programs, and free or low-cost medical care.